ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

     for members of the IETF Trust, but it has in the past few years become impossible to further increase that insurance.

-     As a result it seems beneficial for the IETF community to explore potential changes to the legal structure of the IETF Trust.
+     As a result, it seems beneficial for the IETF community to explore potential changes to the legal structure of the IETF Trust.
 There are at least two major options for achieving this, if not more.
 We suggest that the IETF Trust should conduct a community consultation concerning this issue and